 In terms of wider peatland management, at the time of writing, the largest underpinning funding is still through support under Rural Development Programme funds the EU Common Agricultural Policy.
-RSPB pointed out in a (201X) document104 that there are a number of limitations to the Common Agricultural Policy for supporting appropriate management, for example the lack of assessment of the ecosystem's carrying capacity in payments for grazing livestock.
-The future CAP (2021-27) looks to include a specific new conditionality for funding to increase 'Preservation of carbon rich soils such as peatlands and wetlands' (new proposed GAEC 2105).
-At the point of writing, the UK is still a member state with the current UK Government having expressed a desired exit date of October 31st, 2019.
-In a post-Brexit UK, whatever shape the future replacement of the Common Agricultural Policy and the Environment LIFE programme will take, these instruments will play a significant part in the likely outcome for UK peatland restoration106.
+RSPB pointed out99 that there are a number of limitations to the Common Agricultural Policy for supporting appropriate management, for example the lack of assessment of the ecosystem's carrying capacity in payments for grazing livestock.
+The future CAP (2021-27) looks to include a specific new conditionality for funding to increase 'Preservation of carbon rich soils such as peatlands and wetlands' (new proposed GAEC 2100).
+At the point of writing, the UK is still a member state.
+In a post-Brexit UK, whatever shape the future replacement of the Common Agricultural Policy and the Environment LIFE programme will take, these instruments will play a significant part in the likely outcome for UK peatland restoration101.
 Whilst some alternatives through private financing exist, such as through Payment-for-Ecosystem-Services (PES) and recognised market standards e.g. the Peatland Code, these currently make up only a proportion of the delivered restoration to date.
-This also includes co-funding through e.g. water suppliers, which has been a more considerable cofunding option to date.
+This also includes co-funding through e.g. water suppliers, which has been a more considerable co-funding option to date.
 Here, changes in future regulation may affect what vehicles for funding peatland restoration may be available to achieve drinking water and environmental standards for public water supply catchments.